emmacunningham/ga_sample_lesson/fewd_slides/Week_01_Basics/02_css_basics/slides.md

 Answer: Specify in your `<head>` with a `<meta>` tag that your page will use `UTF-8` character encoding and you should be able to just enter the characters themselves in your code.
 Read more <a href="http://stackoverflow.com/a/12649631">here</a>.

 * What is the best way to memorize essential HTML tags and selectors?

 Answer: Practice!
 Tag names and selectors will come you more quickly over time.
 Remember, this is kind of like learning a new language.
 Practice makes perfect (and in the meanwhile, get great at Googling).

 * Concerns about pacing of the class

+Answer: Ask questions often and practice!

 * Accessing assignment files

+Answer: We will end every class by pointing out where the files are located.
+If you still have confusion about where to look, reach out to Emma or Sam.

 * Difficulties with GitHub

+Answer: Ask questions often and practice!

 ---

 ##Exit Ticket Review

 * Elaborate more on indentation

+Answer: For HTML + CSS, browsers do not recognize or care about indentation (this is not true of all programming languages).  *However*, our human eyes are able to use spacing to better organize information.

 * Resources for further learning after the course

+Answer: We will be talking about this through the course!

 * Is the space after color in color: green important?
 Are browsers picky?

+Answer: See the above answer on indentation -- browsers won't care about this, but our human eyes do!

 * How many external stylesheets should you have?
 When do you start having more than one?

+Answer: Will discuss today during class!

 * Best practices for keeping code clean

+Answer: This will be an on-going discussion throughout the course!

 ---